Bangkok·Temple Tours

 Address: Grand Palace, Na Phra Lan Road, Phra Borom Maha Ratchawang, Phra Nakhon, Bangkok 10200

-How to Book Your Grand Palace Tour in Bangkok
+Booking Your Grand Palace Tour

 "Best decision of our Bangkok trip — guide was brilliant, no gem shops, entrance fees all sorted.
 Kids loved the Yak statues." — Priya S., Delhi (verified booking, 2025)

 Have questions first?
-Message us on WhatsApp — we typically reply within 15 minutes.
+Message us on WhatsApp at +66 89 949 6235 — we typically reply within 15 minutes.

 Planning more of Bangkok?
 Browse our full range of Bangkok tours and packages — all with hotel pickup included.
+Or pair the Grand Palace with our Damnoen Saduak Floating Market tour on a different morning for the two most distinctive half-days available from Bangkok.

 Frequently Asked Questions